Your Intestinal Health is Related to Your Skin Health

-When your intestines are poisoned, your skin might show it as your body gets rid of toxins through your skin.
+When your intestinal health isn't very good, your skin might show it.
+That's because your body gets rid of toxins through your skin.

 There are a lot of people who are insecure about their skin.
-This is especially true after they’ve gone through acne durinog puberty.
+This is especially true after they’ve gone through the acne phase during puberty.
+Did you know, though, that your intestinal health is related to your skin health?

-There are many products in stores for treating dry skin with anti-wrinkle, anti-aging properties, etc. However, you also need to keep in mind that the outside of your body can be a reflection of what’s happening inside.
+There are many products available for treating skin.
+Many of these claim to have anti-wrinkle, anti-aging, or other beneficial properties.
+However, perhaps you haven’t thought of the fact that the outside of your body can be a reflection of what’s happening inside.

 Both the inside and outside affect your skin’s health